 This involves obtaining an order from the court putting in place a charge over specific property owned by the judgment debtor (land, securities or certain other assets).
-This charge attempts to stop the judgment debtor from selling the property without reference to the judgment creditor.
-The charge also allows the judgment creditor to apply to court seeking a sale of the asset and, if successful, use the proceeds to pay the debt owed (enforced by obtaining an order for sale).
+This charge attempts to prevent the judgment debtor from selling the property without reference to the judgment creditor.
+The charge also allows the judgment creditor to apply to court seeking an order for the sale of the asset and, if successful, use the proceeds to pay the debt owed.

 The process of applying for the initial charging order is usually relatively straightforward involving a prescribed form for making the application.
 The application is usually first made without notice to the judgment debtor and dealt with by the judge without a hearing.
-Following this, the applicant will apply for a final charging order that will at this stage involve the judgment debtor (who may dispute the charging order) and any other third party who claims an interest in the asset.
+Following this, the applicant will apply for a final charging order, an application that will involve the judgment debtor (who may dispute the charging order) and any other third party who claims an interest in the asset.
 There will be a hearing at this stage.

 Attachment of Earnings